jacobwood27/JWood/projects/books/index.md

 * [Nick Beckstead](https://www.nickbeckstead.com/audiobooks)
 * [Derek Sivers](https://sive.rs/book)

 In a similar vein, I've attempted to keep a list of scored and ranked books I've read.
-The 1-4 stars scale roughly reflects:
+The 1-4 stars scale attempts to convey advice I would give to a person like me who was not yet read this book:

-* 4 - Among the best
+* 4 - Definitely read
-* 3 - Glad to have read
+* 3 - Recommend reading
-* 2 - Good, but would not read again
+* 2 - Read if interested
 * 1 - Would not recommend

 <!-- @@ -->